Bond Sales, Mosquito Curtains And A Rodeo Ghost.

 My father knew practically nothing of his father’s war experience.
 As a combat soldier himself in Korea, he seemed to avoid any subject of war altogether and I never pressed.
 But, I became obsessed with finding answers.
 I poured through unpublished manuscripts, diaries, spoke to POWs over the phone and learned exactly the details of my grandfather’s experience.
 He was a Silver Star recipient that he earned as a blockade runner operating a supply ship through enemy waters (a fascinating story in itself).

-When placed aboard the hell ship, the men were crammed into the sweltering holds of the ship with water and food measured in tablespoons.
-Conditions were so horrific that one night some of the men killed others (40) in a desperate crazed melee to literally drink life from their victims.
+When placed aboard the hell ship, the men were crammed into the sweltering 120-degree holds of the ship with water and food meted out in tablespoons.
+Conditions were so horrific that one night some of the POWs killed their brothers (40) in a desperate crazed melee to literally drink life from their victims.
 Slowly, through my research, I pieced together my grandfather’s story.
 I wrote a screenplay, and in the process learned the essence of my grandfather as I added dialogue to my story.
 He seemed to come alive revealing himself through my typing fingers as if I held a Ouiji board.

 I desperately phoned every Walter Scott in Grand Rapids to no avail.
 I expanded my search to all of Michigan hoping a nephew was named after him or perhaps he moved to a retirement community.
 One Walter Scott I contacted was a retired police detective and curiously asked, “Son, what are you up to?”
 I told him my story and he offered to help me find Lt.
 Walter Scott.